-- Mention the Name of all the Mature Tenants while drafting the Rent Agreement, so that the Terms and Conditions of Rent Agreement will be applicable on all the Tenants.
+- Mention the Name of all the Mature Tenants while drafting the Rent Agreement online, so that the Terms and Conditions of Rent Agreement will be applicable on all the Tenants.

 - Security Deposit amount in Delhi is to collect of 1-3 months of the rent and this will be refunded by the Owner at the time of vacating the premises.

-Draft the Agreement – Both the Parties needs to decide the terms and conditions mutually regarding rent, security deposit and other terms included.
-Decide and draft the Rent Agreement accordingly.
+- Draft the Agreement - Both the Parties need to decide the terms and conditions mutually regarding rent, security deposit and other terms included.
+Decide and draft the tenancy agreement form accordingly.

-Purchase the e-Stamp paper – Purchase the e-stamp paper of the prescribed value and print the drafted agreement on e-stamp paper.
-Start printing the Rent Agreement below the line on the e-stamp paper and mention continued to page 2 and attach other pages of Rent Agreement giving the Page Numbers.
+- Purchase the e-Stamp paper - Purchase the e-stamp paper of the prescribed value and print the drafted agreement on e-stamp paper.
+Start printing the tenancy agreement below the line on the e-stamp paper and mention continued to page 2 and attach other pages of Rent Agreement giving the Page Numbers.
 While giving the Page Number consider the Stamp Paper Page as Page Number 1 and mark other numbers of page accordingly.

 Yes, its highly recommendable to include the Details of all the Mature Tenants.
 If you will not include the details of all the Tenants then the terms and conditions mentioned in Agreement will not be applicable to all the Tenants which can cause problem in future.